 Under the terms of the Liberator Production Pool agreement, the designation B-24E was assigned to the version of the Liberator that was built by the Ford Motor Company as primary contractor at its Willow Run, Michigan plant.
 As part of its participation in the Liberator Production Pool, Ford also provided B-24E components for assembly at Consolidated/Fort Worth and at Douglas/Tulsa.

-The first B-24Es began to come off the Willow Run assembly line in mid-1943.
+The last of the B-24Es came off the Willow Run assembly line in mid-1943.
 A total of 801 B-24Es were built.
 490 of these were built at Willow Run, with 167 being assembled in Tulsa and 144 at Fort Worth

 The Ford-built B-24Es were all powered by Pratt & Whitney R-1830-65 engines.
 Externally, the B-24E was identical to the late production B-24D with the three-gun nose modification.
 However, the Ford-built B-24E did not carry the belly turret of the late B-24D.
 Instead, it had a single 0.50-inch machine gun in the tunnel position.
 Internally, the B-24E had numerous changes designed to make the Liberator more adaptable to mass production at Ford by engineers and workers who had been originally trained for automobile production